yuccafrita/final-project-ice-cream/README.md

 - see data details at https://github.com/yuccafrita/final-project-ice-cream/
 - figures 1-3: https://docs.google.com/spreadsheets/d/1RbjKO9GhclznsRs0mGhY6RVIvC2QYjXZxY055fXOSmQ/edit#gid=0

-## license
-http://www.highcharts.com is free for personal websites, school sites, or non-profit organizations.
-Commercial use requires the purchase of a license.

 ## credits
 - Thanks @ilyankou for seriesMapping data, tooltips, and improving overall code
-- Thanks @andrewbtran at http://TrendCT.org for function to display financial data (with $ and commas)

 ## learn more at DataVizForAll.org book
 - Tutorial: Modify and Host a Highcharts Scatter Chart Template on GitHub, https://www.datavizforall.org/github/fork-highcharts